 Continuous Positive Airway Pressure (CPAP)

 The most common treatment for sleep apnea is a Continuous Positive Airway Pressure (CPAP) machine.
-This treatment requires wearing a mask during sleep that is connected by a hose to the CPAP machine which supplies a steady stream of air to keep your airway open while you sleep.
+This treatment requires wearing a mask during sleep that is connected by a hose to the CPAP machine, which supplies a steady stream of air to keep your airway open while you sleep.

 Oral Appliance Therapy

 There are a number of surgical treatments that can address the various anatomical anomalies causing obstructive sleep apnea.
-Often, surgery is recommended in patients who are unable to use or tolerate the CPAP machine.
+Often, surgery is recommended for patients who are unable to use or tolerate the CPAP machine.

-Nasal surgery can correct obstruction of the septum, the turbinates and the nasal valve, allowing air to pass through without effort.
-Depending on individual needs, surgery of the upper throat (palate, tonsils, uvula) or lower throat (back of tongue and upper part of voice box) may be necessary.
+Nasal surgery can correct obstruction of the septum, the turbinates, and the nasal valve, allowing air to pass through without effort.
+Depending on individual needs, surgery of the upper throat (palate, tonsils, uvula) or lower throat (back of the tongue and upper part of the voice box) may be necessary.
 Maxillomandibular advancement surgery can provide enlargement and stabilization of the airway.
 This procedure moves the upper (maxilla) and/or lower jaw (mandible) forward, opening up the airway.

 At the Institute for Advanced Reconstruction, surgical treatment plans for Obstructive Sleep Apnea are customized to fit individual patient needs.
-We offer a range of treatment options from septoplasty to double maxillomandibular advancement surgery.
+We offer a range of treatment options, from septoplasty to double maxillomandibular advancement surgery.
 If you are suffering from sleep apnea, take the first step towards a good night’s sleep by scheduling an appointment with one of our surgeons!